 The offense of corruption and corrupt practices within the meaning to section 9 (a) (vi) of national accountability ordinance 1999, is not an offense of strict liability, therefore the use of authority without the object of illegal gain or pecuniary benefit or undue favor to any other person with some ulterior motive, may not be a deliberate act to constitute an offense.

 Mens rea for an offense under national accountability ordinance 1999, is found in two elements i.e. conscious misuse of authority and illegal gain or undue benefit.
-In absence of anyone of such basic components of crime, misuse of authority is not culpable.
+In absence of any one of such basic components of crime, misuse of authority is not culpable.

-This observation was given in a case which was decided by the supreme court of pakistan between The State Vs M. Idrees Ghauri.
+This observation was given in a case which was decided by the supreme court of Pakistan between The State Vs M. Idrees Ghauri.
 The proper citation is 2008 SCMR 1118